gravitl/netmaker-docs/ui-reference.rst

 Hosts
 ======

-In simple terms, a host is a netclient or a machine running the netclient software.
+In simple terms, a host is a computer or machine running the netclient software.
 Netmaker UI allows an admin to conviniently view and configure some host settings remotely.

 Host List
 ---------